Expand your professional training

 Training at The Emily Program maintains a strong focus on the interpersonal development and awareness of the future practitioner.
 Eating disorders are complex and dynamic; people suffering have often survived aspects of physical or relational trauma.
 In an effort to train future practitioners to best provide care, we believe it is necessary to provide adequate focus on the practitioner’s sense of self as a developing therapist.
 This focus on the self as therapist is maintained throughout the training: in supervision, didactics, and the intern group.

 The application process varies depending on each practitioner’s educational requirements for their field of work.
-Click on the professional training option below to get more information and find out how to apply for that specific opportunity.
+Follow these links to learn more about each training opportunity, including how to apply:

 Our team is passionate about helping individuals struggling with eating disorders.
 Together, we can bring your patient hope and healing.
 Please contact us at 1-888-364-5977 with questions.